stellakunzang/monster_shop_2003/README.md

  get "/profile/edit", to: "users#edit"
  post "/profile", to: "users#update"

- get "/password/edit", to: "users#edit_pass"
+ get "/password/edit", to: "password#edit"
- post "/password", to: "users#update_pass"
+ post "/password", to: "password#update"

  get "/orders/new", to: "orders#new"
  post "/orders", to: "orders#create"